Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many rocks did he have in the beginning?

 ### Answer interpretation
     The answer is the unknown value of rocks owned by Pigpen at the beginning of the problem.

 ## Data extraction

 ### Sentence 1
     rocks owned by Pigpen = x

 ### Sentence 2
     rocks owned by Pigpen - 3
     rocks owned by Pigpen's friends - 8 rocks owned by Pigpen's friends == 0

 ## Correct response
     3 rocks

 ***

+None
+None
+None
 # Zoidberg Solution

 ## The problem
     Mr. Lupis needs 4 eggs to bake 13 muffins.
 He has only 2 eggs.
 How many more eggs does he need to bake the muffins?

 ## Digested problem
     Mr.    	Lupis  	needs  	4      	eggs   	to     	bake   	13     	muffins	.
     NNP    	NNP    	VBZ    	CD     	NNS    	TO     	VB     	CD     	NNS    	.